-Michael Xenos is an experienced architect, and is currently a Construction Administrator at a large architecture design, engineering, and planning firm.
+Michael Xenos is currently a Construction Administrator at a large architecture design, engineering, and planning firm.
 He has a passion for the history of Birmingham, and is a lifetime member of the National Trust for Historic Preservation.
-In addition, he is the most senior member of the Committee having served X years on the Committee to date.
+In addition, he is the most senior member of the Committee having served 8 years on the Committee to date.